 Conceived by Kristin Heckler

-Written in collaboration with Jacob-Sebastian Phillips, Sarah Raimondi, Pauline Sherrow
+Written in collaboration with Sarah Raimondi, Jacob Sebastian and Pauline Sherrow

 Presented by Recognize Theatre, September 8-12, 2015 and February 2017

-This documentary style play follows about the outing of a Duke Freshman as porn star Belle Knox and the subsequent public and media response.
+This documentary style play follows the outing of a Yale Freshman as porn star Ariel Cox and the subsequent public and media response.

 or, by Liz Duffy Adams